Social and medico-social players at different stages of your project

 In particular, ANAP's mission is to support health and medico-social establishments and structures in improving their performance in all its dimensions.

-Whatever the stage of your entrepreneurial project, you can get in touch with players and professionals supporting and/or promoting start-ups such as French Care or consulting firms, incubators, gas pedals, clusters, innovation centers, competitiveness clusters etc.
+Whatever the progress of your entrepreneurial project, you can get in touch with players and professionals supporting and/or promoting start-ups such as French Care or consulting firms, incubators, gas pedals, clusters, innovation centers, competitiveness clusters etc.

 Experimentation and evaluation